mhite/wif-with-gcp-ta/wif-aws-to-gcp.md

-# Workload Identity Federation with the Splunk Add-on for Google Cloud Platform
+# Deploying Workload Identity Federation between AWS and GCP using the Splunk Add-on for Google Cloud Platform

 ## Introduction